 On Ornamental Trees and the Remaking/Unmaking of Place: Revising the City of Redmond’s Tree List, Part 1

 Knowing this, what trees should be included on Redmond’s municipal list of recommended trees?
 This is not the same as asking which trees are possible here?
 Which ones can survive our growing conditions with an acceptable amount of intervention…most importantly, supplemental irrigation, essential for the vast majority of possible tree species, given our arid conditions.
-Our region is often characterized as High Desert, so, yes, tolerance to cold is a major consideration, but life is only possible with with water and this, technically, is a desert, typically receiving 10” or less annual precipitation.
-Trees commonly available in the trade of a size that meets the requirements of most municipalities, tend to all be temperate, summer wet region, shade trees.
+Our region is often characterized as High Desert, so, yes, tolerance to cold is a major consideration, but life is only possible with water and, technically, as a desert, typically receiving 10” or less annual precipitation no where near enough to keep these summer wet ‘loving’ trees healthy.
+Trees commonly available in the trade, of a size that meets the requirements of most municipalities, tend to come from temperate, summer wet regions.
 Their water requirements are always higher and the precipitation regimes they are adapted to, are opposite ours.
-Water, when and in what quantity it falls is then the more critical determinative factor in choice.
+Water, when and in what quantity it falls, is then a critical determinative factor in choice.
 All organisms, including plants, require water.
 All organisms have evolved under different moisture conditions and cannot live where those conditions are not met.
 Temperature extremes must be met, but being so is not sufficient for success or even survival.
 Ideal temperatures alone cannot stave off death.
 Everything that affects the availability of water is a factor in a tree’s survival.

 A general guide to produce a municipal tree list